DanHerbert/danherbert-blog/README.md

 # dan.herbert.io Blog Code

-All of the code for my personal blog.
+All of the code for my personal blog at https://dan.herbert.io/blog/

 ## Important Maintenance Notes